macster110/soundnet/analysis/README.md

 ### Importing datasets

-The matlab library has severla convenience functions for importing large datasets.
+The matlab library has several convenience functions for importing large datasets.
 For example,

 ```Matlab
 % load clicks from a folder